numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

                 - d/dx (x) = 1
             - Combine:
                 - sin(x)(2y dy/dx) + y² cos(x) = 1
-        - In differential form (multiplying through by dx):
+        - In differential form:
             - sin(x) d(y²) + y² d(sin(x))
             - sin(x)(2y dy) + y²(cos(x) dx) = dx
     - The right side is simply x, so the size of a change to that value is exactly dx
-    - Setting these two sides equal to each other is a way of saying, whatever our tiny step with coordinates dx and dy is, if it's going to keep us on the curve, the values of both the left-hand side and the right-hand side must change by the same amount
+    - Setting these two sides equal to each other constrains which steps (dx, dy) are allowed.
+Only steps where the left and right sides change by the same amount will keep us on the curve
     - From there, depending on what problem we are trying to solve, we have something to work with algebraically, most commonly trying to figure out what dy/dx is

 - How we can use the technique of implicit differentiation to find new derivative formulas:
     - As we know the derivative of eˣ is itself; but what is the derivative of its inverse function, the natural log of x (d(ln(x))/dx)?
+        - The expression of y = ln(x) is explicit (y is isolated and explicitly defined as a function of x)
-    - The graph of y = ln(x) can be thought of as an implicit curve: it's all the points x,y on the plan where y happens to equal ln(x)
+        - But its graph can be thought of as an implicit curve: it's all the points x,y on the plane where y happens to equal ln(x)
         - The x's and the y's on this curve aren't as intermingled as in the previous examples
     - The slope of the graph dy/dx is the derivative of ln(x)
-    - To find it, let's rearrange this equation y=ln(x) to be eʸ=x since we know the derivative of eʸ
+        - Rather than differentiating ln(x) directly, we can rearrange y = ln(x) in the implicit form as eʸ = x, so that we can then use the known derivative of eʸ (which is itself)
+    - Now both variables are intermingled in the equation, and we can use implicit differentiation
-    - We can take the derivative of both sides, effectively asking how a tiny step with components dx, dy changes the value of each one of these sides: eʸdy = dx
+    - We can take the derivative of both sides, effectively asking how a tiny step with components dx, dy changes the value of each one of these sides:
+        - eʸ = x
+        - eʸdy = dx
-    - To ensure that a step stays on the curve, the change to the left side of the equation must equal the change to the right side eʸdy = dx
+    - For a step to stay on the curve (remain tangent to it), the changes to both sides must be equal: eʸdy = dx.
+This constrains the relationship between dx and dy
+    - Rearrange to find the derivative:
+        - eʸdy = dx
+        - dy = dx/eʸ
+        - dy = dx * 1/eʸ
-    - Rearranging, that means dy/dx = 1/eʸ
+        - dy/dx = 1/eʸ
-    - And when we are on the curve, eʸ is by definition (eʸ=x) the same thing as x
+    - When we are on the curve, eʸ is by definition the same thing as x (eʸ=x):
-    - So the slope is dy/dx = 1/x
+        - So we can simplify the slope as dy/dx = 1/x
-    - And an expression for the slope of a graph of a function written in terms of x like this is the derivative of that function
+    - An expression for the slope of a function graph written in terms of x like this, is the derivative of that function
-    - So the derivative of ln(x) is 1/x (visually it looks like the same curve reversed on the x-axis)
+    - So the derivative of ln(x) is 1/x (which is a decreasing hyperbola)
+        - The graphs of y = eˣ and y = ln(x) are reflections across y = x (inverse functions)
+        - Interestingly, while the derivative of eˣ is identical to the function, the derivative of ln(x) is 1/x, a completely  different-looking curve.
+This reflects the inverse relationship: exponential growth versus logarithmic growth
+            - eˣ is self-similar: Its rate of change maintains the same character as the function itself (exponential)
+            - ln(x) is self-inverting: Its rate of change (1/x) has the opposite character - where ln(x) grows without bound, 1/x shrinks toward zero
+    - This technique demonstrates the power of implicit differentiation: by cleverly rewriting an explicit function in implicit form, we can derive formulas for derivatives we don't yet know using derivatives we already know

 - All of the above is a peek into multivariable calculus, where we consider functions with multiple inputs and how they change as we tweek those multiple inputs, such as f(x,y) = sin(x)y²